-Five Below, Inc. (collectively with its wholly owned subsidiary as the "Company") is a specialty value retailer offering merchandise targeted at the teen and pre-teen demographic.
+Five Below, Inc. (collectively with its wholly owned subsidiary as the "Company") is a specialty value retailer offering merchandise targeted at the tween and teen demographic.
 The Company offers an edited assortment of products, priced at \$5 and below.
 The Company's edited assortment of products includes select brands and licensed merchandise.
 The Company believes its merchandise is readily available and that there are a number of potential vendors that could be utilized, if necessary, under approximately the same terms the Company is currently receiving; thus, it is not dependent on a single vendor or a group of vendors.

-The Company is incorporated in the Commonwealth of Pennsylvania and, as of February 3, 2018, operated in 32 states that include Pennsylvania, New Jersey, Delaware, Maryland, Virginia, Massachusetts, New Hampshire, West Virginia, North Carolina, New York, Connecticut, Rhode Island, Ohio, Illinois, Indiana, Michigan, Missouri, Georgia, Texas, Tennessee, Maine, Alabama, Kentucky, Kansas, Florida, South Carolina, Mississippi, Louisiana, Wisconsin, Oklahoma, Minnesota and California.
-As of February 3, 2018 and January 28, 2017, the Company operated 625 stores and 522 stores, respectively, each operating under the name "Five Below", and in August 2016, the Company commenced selling merchandise on the internet, through the Company's fivebelow.com e-commerce website.
+The Company is incorporated in the Commonwealth of Pennsylvania and, as of February 2, 2019, operated in 33 states that include Pennsylvania, New Jersey, Delaware, Maryland, Virginia, Massachusetts, New Hampshire, West Virginia, North Carolina, New York, Connecticut, Rhode Island, Ohio, Illinois, Indiana, Michigan, Missouri, Georgia, Texas, Tennessee, Maine, Alabama, Kentucky, Kansas, Florida, South Carolina, Mississippi, Louisiana, Wisconsin, Oklahoma, Minnesota, California and Arkansas.
+As of February 2, 2019 and February 3, 2018, the Company operated 750 stores and 625 stores, respectively, each operating under the name "Five Below", and in August 2016, the Company commenced selling merchandise on the internet, through the Company's fivebelow.com e-commerce website.

-The Company's consolidated financial statements include the accounts of Five Below, Inc. and its subsidiary (Five Below Merchandising, Inc.).
+The Company's consolidated financial statements include the accounts of Five Below, Inc. and its subsidiary (1616 Holdings, Inc., formerly known as Five Below Merchandising, Inc.).
 All intercompany transactions and accounts are eliminated in the consolidation of the Company's and subsidiary's financial statements.